 Identity politics, the way how parties and politicians target certain people based on shared characteristics in order to win their votes, has always been a strong political instrument.
 Does it matter who represents a certain group?
 Or do some individuals have more agency to talk about specific topics than others?
 How do we represent the oppressed and create spaces for their voices?
 Author Kenan Malik shares his thoughts.

-Identity politics are often seen as a way for minorities, women of colour and queers to emancipate, demand awareness and rights.
-At the same time contemporary identity politics can be divisive and polarizing.
+Identity politics is often seen as a way for minorities, women of colour and queers to emancipate and demand awareness and rights.
+At the same time contemporary identity politics can be divisive and polarising.
 We analyze the rhetorics of identity politics and search for its value, especially when it comes to dissenters.

 Kenan Malik is writer, lecturer and broadcaster and a presenter of BBC Radio 4’s Analysis.
 His book From Fatwa to Jihad was shortlisted for the Orwell Prize.
 As a scientific author, his focus is on the philosophy of biology, and contemporary theories of multiculturalism, pluralism and race.

 Halima Salat is an ex-Muslim poet.
 She defines herself as a free thinker, a rebel and an atheist.
 She was born Muslim but no longer believes in Islam.
 She was a closet non-believer for a while until when she came to live in the Netherlands three years ago, where she ‘came out’ because of woman’s individual rights.

 Harris Sultan is an Australian ex-Muslim atheist of Pakistani descent.
 Harris moved to Australia at the age of 19 and was exposed to the big wide world other than his hometown of Lahore, Pakistan which eventually led him away from Islam.
 His new upcoming book is “The Curse of God.”